 Take your anger under control

 Dr. Fox reiterated that “Anger is a normal and healthy emotion.
 However, when anger turns to aggression, we have lost control.”
-If you need help taking back the reigns, set up an appointment with a mental health specialist and work toward a solution.
+If you need help expressing your feelings in a healthy way, set up an appointment with a mental health specialist and work toward a solution.

 Want to learn more about what your mood might be telling you?
 Read these helpful articles written with Banner Health experts.